Why Mindfulness?

 Mindfulness

-A series of drop-in workshops and 8-week courses run by Dr Trudi Edginton, a Senior Lecturer in Cognitive Neuroscience and a qualified Mindfulness Instructor.
-The sessions are suitable for beginners as well as for anyone wishing to practice and extend their existing mindfulness skills.
+The sessions are suitable for beginners as well as for anyone wishing to practise and expand their existing mindfulness skills.

 All sessions will take place at the Cornerstone Community Centre, Church Road, Hove BN3 2FL.